MetOffice/simulation-systems/source/Reviewers/releases/partner_testing.rst

 problems with the head of the UM ``main`` (and its dependencies) before the release process gets started in earnest.

 The partner testing period should be 72 hours (3 working days).
-All tickets affecting the main source code should be committed (to all repos) but limited scope changes, eg. to just the Met Office site, can still go on.
+All PRs affecting the main source code should be committed (to all repos) but limited scope changes, eg. to just the Met Office site, can still go on.